Sunday, June 29, 2025

 While the unbridled use of "on-the-fly" micro-location variables can destabilize AVM and CAMA models, their strategic and constrained application offers a significant opportunity to enhance valuation accuracy, efficiency, robustness, and reliability.
 When carefully developed and rigorously tested for relevance, representativeness, and multicollinearity, a limited number of these variables can act as powerful complements to broader, more stable location proxies, such as tax assessor-defined or AVM technician-developed fixed neighborhoods or even (repurposed) Census Tracts.
 This intelligent integration allows institutional users to gain a more granular understanding of value drivers without succumbing to the pitfalls of overfitting and multicollinearity.

 1. Complementing Fixed Neighborhood Characteristics: By incorporating micro-location variables that complement assessor-defined fixed neighborhoods or other fundamental location variables, the model can capture additional nuances and variations within specific geographical areas.
-These variables can provide valuable context and insight that may not be captured by the broader neighborhood definitions, allowing for more precise property valuations.
+These variables can provide valuable context and insights that may not be captured by broader neighborhood definitions, enabling more precise property valuations.

 2. Improving Predictive Performance: Selecting micro-location variables that are relevant and non-redundant can improve the model's predictive performance.
 These variables can capture critical geographic features, trends, or patterns that influence property values, leading to more accurate and reliable predictions.

 3. Enhancing Model Interpretability: A limited number of carefully chosen micro-location variables can make the model more interpretable and transparent.
-Users can gain a better understanding of the impact of these variables on the predicted values, leading to greater confidence in the model's outputs and facilitating more informed decision-making.
+Users can gain a better understanding of how these variables affect the predicted values, leading to greater confidence in the model's outputs and facilitating more informed decision-making.

 4. Flexibility and Adaptability: By incorporating a select set of micro-location variables that have been rigorously tested for multicollinearity, the model becomes more flexible and adaptable to changing conditions.
 These variables enable the model to adapt to evolving market dynamics, regulatory changes, or other external factors that may influence property valuations.